Kinmen: Education

 In August 2010, National Quemoy University was established from the predecessor National Kinmen Institute of Technology and Kinmen Division of National Kaohsiung University of Applied Sciences established in 1997.
 It is located in Jinning Township.
 The islands also have a satellite campuses of Ming Chuan University and National University of Kaohsiung.
 Secondary educational institutions include National Kinmen Senior High School and National Kinmen Agricultural and Industrial Vocational Senior High School.
 In total, there are 24 junior high schools, elementary schools and kindergartens.

 The Kinmen County Government have invested millions in education in Kinmen, with an average of NT$20,000 per student.
-Schools in the county also accept the growing number of Taiwanese students whose parents are doing business in Fujian.
-The county government has been striving to encourage universities in Taiwan Island and Mainland China to set up branches in the county, as well as to attract Chinese mainland students to study in Kinmen.
+Schools in the county also accept the growing number of Taiwanese students whose parents are doing business in Fujian, China.
+The county government has been striving to encourage universities in Taiwan and China to set up branches in the county, as well as to attract Chinese students to study in Kinmen.